viewdo/x-ui/packages/core/src/components/x-include/readme.md

 # X-INCLUDE

-This component fetches remote HTML as defined in the src attribute and renders it to the page.
+This component fetches remote HTML and renders it safely and directly into the page when when and where you tell it too, as soon as it renders.

+## Usage

 ```html
 <x-include src="<url-to-html>"> </x-include>
 ```

-## Delayed Rendering
+### Delayed Rendering

 When using this component, you may want to delay the fetch until the content is needed.
 The **no-render** attribute will prevent the HTML from being fetched until that attribute is removed.